TREXXX27/100-Days-Of-Code/readme.md

 **Thoughts :**

--    Ashish, Sneha and i have got selected for Dellote next round!
+-    Ashish, Sneha and i have got selected for Delloite next round!
 -    Will surely get myself out in the first round itself...Hope Sneha and Ashish are able to crack this!

 ---